Newsletters

-You will see that the ADA Diet is NO better than a typical Fast Food Diet… or at BEST, ONLY marginally healthier….and THUS…. detrimental to the health of EVERYONE but especially detrimental to DIABETICS.
+The picture above is from ADA’s diabetes.org, taken from a ‘diabetes friendly’ cookbook they sell.
+Grrrrr.
+I contend the ADA Diet is NO better than the SAD (Standard American Diet) or at best ONLY marginally healthier and therefore harmful to the health of EVERYONE but especially detrimental to DIABETICS.

 ….or the diet that gave me diabetes.